-- (i) An unpaid meal break of at least 30 minutes shall be taken no later than 5 hours after the commencement of work. - (ii) In some cases, due the nature of the work, the meal break shall be for a set period of time.
-In these cases, employees shall be allowed at least 30 minutes. - (iii) A meal break of 30 minutes shall be taken no later than two (2) hours after the commencement of overtime. - (iv) If overtime continues, an additional meal break of 30 minutes shall be taken after the completion of each 5 hours worked. - (v) Meal breaks taken whilst working overtime shall be paid at single time rates.
+- (i) An unpaid meal break of at least 30 minutes shall be taken no later than five (5) hours after the commencement of work. - (ii) In some cases, due the nature of the work, the meal break shall be for a set period of time.
+In these cases, employees shall be allowed at least 30 minutes. - (iii) A meal break of 30 minutes shall be taken no later than two (2) hours after the commencement of overtime. - (iv) If overtime continues, an additional meal break of 30 minutes shall be taken after the completion of each five (5) hours worked. - (v) Meal breaks taken whilst working overtime shall be paid at single time rates.

-21. REST BREAKS
+19. REST BREAKS

-(i) Rest breaks for flight officers are to be taken in accordance with Civil Aviation Order 48.1.
+Rest breaks for flight employees are to be taken in accordance with Civil Aviation Order 48.1.

-22. CASUAL WORK ARRANGEMENTS
+20. CASUAL WORK ARRANGEMENTS

-- (i) Casual employees will be paid fortnightly or at the termination of engagement, whichever is the earlier, for the hours worked. - (ii) The casual rates for flight officers are contained in Annexure 3. - (iii) The rate paid to casuals is in lieu of all leave entitlements including annual leave. - (iv) Except as described under cl.12 Casual Employment (12.5), (12.6) and (12.7) of the Crown Employees (Public Service Conditions of Employment) 2009 Award casual employees are not entitled to any other paid or unpaid leave.
+- (i) Casual employees will be paid fortnightly or at the termination of engagement, whichever is the earlier, for the hours worked. - (ii) The casual rates for employees are contained in Annexure 3. - (iii) The rate paid to casuals is in lieu of all leave entitlements including annual leave. - (iv) Except as described under clause 12 Casual Employment of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009, casual employees are not entitled to any other paid or unpaid leave.

-23. TEMPORARY AND CASUAL EMPLOYEES
+21. TEMPORARY AND CASUAL EMPLOYEES

-- (i) Temporary and casual employees under this Agreement shall be entitled to uniforms (if the position requires such use), Staff Cards (for temporary employees employed for over twelve months) and training and staff development opportunities. - (ii) In accordance with the Superannuation Guarantee legislation, all employees of the OEH are entitled to employer based contributions to First State Superannuation.
-Temporary employees should be advised of this benefit at the time of induction. - (iii) Temporary employees, employed for a period in excess of three months are entitled to the accrual of leave.
+- (i) Temporary and casual employees under this Agreement shall be entitled to uniforms (if the position requires such use) and learning and development opportunities. - (ii) In accordance with the Superannuation Guarantee legislation, all employees of OEH are entitled to employer-based contributions to First State Superannuation.
+Temporary employees should be advised of this benefit at the time of induction. - (iii) Temporary employees, employed for a period in excess of three (3) months are entitled to the accrual of leave.
 In the case of temporary employees employed for less than three months, no leave accrual is available, however, payment of 4/48ths in lieu of recreation leave will be made on termination.

-24. PUBLIC HOLIDAYS
+22. PUBLIC HOLIDAYS

-- (i) Flight Officers may be required to work ordinary hours on a public holiday. - (ii) No penalty rate applies for ordinary hours worked on a public holiday. - (iii) No additional day off or annual leave day accrues for ordinary time worked on a public holiday.
+- (i) Employees may be required to work ordinary hours on a public holiday. - (ii) No penalty rate applies for ordinary hours worked on a public holiday. - (iii) No additional day off or annual leave day accrues for ordinary time worked on a public holiday. - (iv) If an employee is rostered to work on a public holiday, their attendance at work is only required if there are operational activities that need to be performed or they are requested to attend work by the Flight Manager.
+An employee will not suffer any loss of pay or reduction in hours if they are not required to attend the workplace on a Public Holiday.

-25. PUBLIC SERVICE HOLIDAY
+23. PUBLIC SERVICE HOLIDAY

-- (i) Flight officers shall be entitled to the Public Service Holiday in accordance with the provisions of the Crown Employees (Public Service Conditions of Employment) 2009 Award as varied. - (ii) Employees who are unable to take the Public Service Holiday at the required time, will be able to take day off in lieu during the following leave year at a time convenient to the OEH.
+- (i) Employees shall be entitled to the Public Service Holiday in accordance with the provisions of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009 as varied. - (ii) Employees who are unable to take the Public Service Holiday at the required time, will be able to take day off in lieu during the following leave year at a time convenient to OEH.

-26. PART-TIME WORKING ARRANGEMENTS
+24. PART-TIME WORKING ARRANGEMENTS